mrousavy/react-native-mmkv/CONTRIBUTING.md

 ## Development workflow

-This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
-It contains the following packages:

-- The library package in the root directory.
-- An example app in the `example/` directory.

-To get started with the project, run `yarn` in the root directory to install the required dependencies for each package:
+To get started with the project, run `npm i` in the root directory to install the required dependencies for each package:

 ```sh
 yarn
 ```

-> Since the project relies on Yarn workspaces, you cannot use [`npm`](https://github.com/npm/cli) for development.

 The [example app](/example/) demonstrates usage of the library.
 You need to run it to test any changes you make.